bitfolk/planet-bitfolk/README.md

   [config.ini](https://github.com/bitfolk/planet-bitfolk/blob/main/config.ini)
   here in this repository and submit a pull request.
 * Or open an issue asking to be added.
-* Or find some way to contact @grifferz and ask him to add you.
+* Or find some way to contact [grifferz](https://github.com/grifferz) and ask him to add you.

 We prefer feeds that give the full content of your articles (not just a synopsis / first paragraph), but if you really don't want to show the full